 The sound of a door opening spurred Bellatrix into action.
 She threw her arms around his neck and pressed tight.
 Before he could do more than reach up to break her stranglehold, a calm voice said, "I'll have to tell mother how you went out of your way to make my fiancé welcome, Bella."

-Pushing away from him, dark eyes betrayed the uneasiness not found in her tone.
+Bellatrix pushed away from him.
+Her dark eyes betrayed the uneasiness not found in her tone.
 "No need, Cissy, I'm just on my way to bed."

 "Sweet dreams."
-Smiling a little, Narcissa said, "This way, Lucius."
+Narcissa opened the door wider.
+"This way, Lucius."

 He couldn't help smirking while closing the door in Bellatrix's disbelieving face.
 Turning, he said, "Thank you for the timely rescue."